 1. Use Full Name

-When clients see my name in proposals, they can Google about me and not using full name means clients cannot search perfectly on Google.
+When clients see my name in proposals, they can Google about me, and not using full name means clients cannot search on Google.

 2. Current Headshot Photo

-Use high-quality headshot photo such that when it reduces in size still you can be recognized.
+Use high-quality headshot photos such that when it reduces in size, still, you can be recognized.

-Apart from using the right headshot, it is also important to use your current photograph and change as you grow older.
-I normally change my profile picture every couple of years.
+Apart from using the right headshot, it is also essential to use your current photograph and change as you grow older.
+I usually change my profile picture every couple of years.

 3. Appropriate Title

-Your title should never be CEO or Owner like we normally set in a LinkedIn but it should be your expertise.
+Your title should never be CEO or Owner like we typically set in a LinkedIn, but it should be your expertise.

-Keywords in the title help rank better in search for freelancers.
+Keywords in the title help rank better in search of freelancers.

-I don’t prefer a very detail overview and 2 to 3 lines works best.
-I add details of what I do and how I can help my clients grow their business.
+I prefer a very detail overview, but the first 2 to 3 lines, I add details of what I do and how I can help my clients grow their business.